-- Establish the practice of a preliminary review of a reported wrongdoing to determine if a full investigation is warranted. - Currently, the Board must either form an Ad Hoc Committee to investigate the matter or refer the matter to outside counsel for investigation.
-For example, there is no requirement to assess whether allegations are frivolous or plausible. - Create a review panel identifying the individuals involved in the preliminary review and their designation of alternates. - Clarify procedures that distinctively address when alleged wrongdoing involves either an employee, a Board Member, or an employee that is appointed by the Board; including steps of action to take, when warranted. - Update language in conformity with Diversity, Equity, and Inclusion standards.
+- Establish the practice of a preliminary review of a reported wrongdoing. - ➤ Currently, the Board must either form an Ad Hoc Committee to investigate the matter or refer the matter to outside counsel for investigation.
+There is no requirement to assess whether allegations are frivolous or plausible. - Create a review panel identifying the individuals involved in the preliminary review and their designation of alternates. - Clarify procedures that distinctively address when alleged wrongdoing involves either an employee, a Board Member, or an employee that is appointed by the Board; including steps of action to take, when warranted. - Update language in conformity with Diversity, Equity, and Inclusion standards.